marmelab/react-admin/docs/CreateEdit.md

 By default, when saving with optimistic rendering, the `onSuccess` callback is called immediately.
 To change that, you need to pass `undoable={false}` to your `<Edit />` or `<Create />` component.
 The `onSuccess` callback will be then called at the end of the dataProvider call.

-In addition, saved object will not be available as an argument to the `onSuccess` callback method when `undoable` feature is enabled.
+In addition, the saved object will not be available as an argument of the `onSuccess` callback method when `undoable` feature is enabled.

 ```jsx
 import { Edit, useNotify, useRedirect } from 'react-admin';